THE MANITOBA PROJECT

 As part of this project, GFF would like to recognize that we are situated on Treaty 1 Territory, and that the lands on which we hold our annual festival have been home to the Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples for far longer than 150 years, as well as being the homeland of the Métis Nation.
 We hold this special project in the spirit of collaboration and reconciliation with the Indigenous peoples, and we encourage all local Indigenous filmmakers to please participate in this project, helping us to define and reflect on our collective history.

 More details will be rolled out throughout the remainder of 2019 and in 2020.
-For more information on this project please contact us at firstname.lastname@example.org
+For more information or to propose possible retrospective films, please contact us at: firstname.lastname@example.org

 The Manitoba Project has been generously funded by…